MobilEU Data Management Plan

 Survey data: Three types of surveys will be conducted during the project.
-Each of the surveys will be targeting citizens of all five countries included in the project: Finland, Ireland, Belgium, Poland and Portugal.
+Each of the surveys will be targeting citizens of all six countries included in the project: Finland, Ireland, Belgium, Poland, Portugal and the UK.
 The surveys targeting citizens currently living in the target countries will have between 1000-1200 respondents from each country.
 One survey will target citizens living abroad and use a convenience sample collected mainly via social media recruitment.
 The target is 1000 respondents for each country, but this will likely vary to some extent due to the unpredictability of the recruitment method.
 The surveys will be conducted using an online survey platform, Qualtrics.
 Data will be mainly be stored in CSV-format, together with formats for the mainly used statistical analysis tools used by the research group, SPSS and Stata.

 2. Ethical and legal compliance